spotman/kohana-simple-api/README.md

 // Instantiate your API class via new keyword or via dependency injection
 $api = new API;

-// API call returns instance of ApiModelResponse
+// API call returns instance of ApiMethodResponse
 $categoriesResponse = $api->category()->all();

 // Getting model response data